 These are the certificates for shares in the capital of Rabobank Ledencertificaten N.V., Rabobank Ledencertificaten II N.V. and Rabobank Ledencertificaten III N.V. respectively issued in 2000, 2001, 2002 and 2005.
 On 30 December 2008, the merger between RLC (as the recipient company), RLC I and RLC II became effective ('the Merger').
-As a consequence of the Merger, RLC (known after the Merger as: Rabobank Ledencertificaten N.V.) acquired all the capital of RLC I and RLC II by universal title and RLC II ceased to exist.
+Following the Merger, RLC (known after the Merger as: Rabobank Ledencertificaten N.V.) acquired all the capital of RLC I and RLC II by universal title and RLC I and RLC II ceased to exist.

-Since the proceeds of the issue are available to Rabobank on a perpetual and highly subordinated basis (also subordinate to the Trust Preferred Securities), and since, in principle, no distribution is made if the consolidated statement of income of Rabobank shows a loss for any financial year, the issue proceeds, insofar as they have been lent on to Rabobank Nederland, are recognised under 'Equity' in proportion to the number of certificates held by members and employees.
+Since the proceeds of the issue are available to Rabobank on a perpetual and highly subordinated basis (also subordinate to the Trust Preferred Securities) and since in principle no distribution is made if the consolidated profit and loss account of Rabobank shows a loss for any financial year, the issue proceeds, insofar as they have been lent on to Rabobank Nederland, are recognised under 'Equity' in proportion to the number of certificates held by members and employees.
 As a result, distributions are accounted for in the profit appropriation.